Stevie Dee’s Cafe, 8890 E. 8th St. (at Vineyard), Rancho Cucamonga

 Stevie’s is the shack perched a few feet below the railroad tracks on Vineyard.
 The blue and white striped building appears to have been there forever.
+(The staff thinks it dates to the 1940s.)
 The building was Chuck’s Diner for at least a decade prior to Stevie Dee’s arrival.
 Anyone know more of its history?

 Inside there’s a counter, a few tables, frilly curtains on the windows and ’50s kitsch on the walls: Marilyn posters, Elvis photos, etc. The walls also hold 45s tacked up in a row near the ceiling and an autographed photo of that late-night yodeler, Slim Whitman.